-Dental Crowns or Veneers in South Charlotte, NC
+Dental Crowns and Veneers in Charlotte, NC

 At Park Crossing Dentistry, we strive to be as conservative as possible in our approach to treatment.
 Many times a simple filling will repair a tooth to its original function and appearance.
 But if that is not possible due to the remaining amount of natural tooth structure, we highly recommend putting a crown on a tooth.
 The risk of not treating could be a fracture of the tooth to where it is no longer restorable and therefore would have to be pulled.